What Is Cash Application? [2026 Guide]

 What is cash application in simple terms?

 It is matching the money that comes in to the invoices it pays, then recording it.
-It is the last step that turns a received payment into closed, recognized cash.
+It is the last step that turns a received payment into closed, recognized cash on your books.

 What is the difference between cash application and collections?

-Collections is getting the customer to pay.
+Collections is the work of getting a customer to pay.
 Cash application is correctly matching and recording the payment once it arrives.
-Both are parts of the order-to-cash cycle.
+Both are parts of the order-to-cash cycle, and they share data when they run in one system.

 Why is manual cash application a problem?